scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

     .agg({'actual_win_loss':'sum','wins_against_all_opponents':'sum'})
 ```

 We can identify anomalous seasons by comparing the actual wins to the number of teams the player would have beaten.
-Using the following formula, we can convert these deltas to a percentage above expected wins (as $$Δw$$ with $$w_a$$ as actual wins and $$w_o$$ as wins over all opponents based on 14 possible wins in the regular season and 154 possible wins over all opponents):
+Using the following formula, we can convert these deltas to a percentage above or below actual wins (as $$Δw$$ with $$w_a$$ as actual wins and $$w_o$$ as wins over all opponents based on 14 possible wins in the regular season and 154 possible wins over all opponents):

 $$
 Δw = (w_a / 14) - (w_o / 154)